Spotted: New Coca-Cola souvenir cup featuring lid and handle

 The basis for purchasing any drink package is to pay a fixed price for an unlimited amount of drinks, with the plan to drink enough over the course of the cruise to "break even" on the package cost.

 When you look at the daily cost of any drink package, you will notice that you will need to drink more than just one or two drinks per day over the course of your cruise.
-With the the significant up-front investment of a drink package, this means if you buy a drink package, you need to drink enough to make the packages worth it
+With the the significant up-front investment of a drink package, this means if you buy a drink package, you need to drink enough to make the packages worth it.

 That up-front investment can actually be a benefit for some, because it allows guests to break up the total cost of their cruise.
 Rather than end the cruise with a large bar bill, pre-purchasing a beverage package allows for spreading out the cruise cost over different billing cycles.

-It's also worth noting these packages work best when you are onboard the ship, so port days when you spend a majority of the day off the ship result in less time to enjoy the package's benefits (excluding Royal Caribbean's private destinations of CocoCay and Labadee, where the drink package benefits work).
+It's also worth noting these packages work best when you are onboard the ship, so port days when you spend a majority of the day off the ship result in less time to enjoy the package's benefits (excluding Royal Caribbean's private destinations of Perfect Day at CocoCay and Labadee, where the drink package benefits work).

 At a minimum, the unlimited alcohol package requires around a half dozen drinks per day, every day to be a good value for you.